sanidhyasingh800/ExpenseReport/README.md

 - Set up recurring expenses
 - Track amount spent within each category
 - Track percentage of money spent on each category over days, weeks, months
-- Add a budget cap to a specific day, week, or month
+- Add a budget cap to the overall Expense Report

 ## User Stories
 - As a user, I want to be able to specify different expense categories such as food, bills, etc.